 Bishop Bridget Mary Meehan, 703-505-0004, email@example.com

-The ordained is theologically prepared and has many years of experience in ministry.
+They are theologically prepared and have many years of experience in ministry.

-Women priests are answering the call and the movement is growing since it began in 2002 with the ordination of seven women on the Danube.
-There are now 150 in our Roman Catholic Women Priests’ Movement in the world, including 100 in the U.S. living and serving in over 60 inclusive Catholic communities and welcoming all to receive the sacraments.
+Women priests are answering the call and our movement is growing since it began in 2002 with the ordination of seven women on the Danube.
+There are now 150 women in our Roman Catholic Women Priests Movement in the world, including 100 in 30 states in the U.S. living and serving over 60 inclusive Catholic communities and welcoming all to receive the sacraments.

-According to a recent CBS Gallup Poll, over 70% of Catholics in the U.S. support the ordination of women.
+According to a recent CBS Gallup Poll, over 70% of Catholics in the U.S. support women priests.
 There is no shortage of vocations as women are now saying “Yes” to this call and are being ordained.
-Two women will be ordained priests and two will be ordained deacons in Falls Church, Virginia in June.